Contains the active ingredient lercanidipine (as hydrochloride)

 not stop taking it unless your doctor tells you to.

 Make sure you have enough to last over weekends and holidays.

 If you forget to take it

 If you forget to take a dose but remember within 12 hours from when the dose was due,

 take it straight away, then continue as normal the next day.
 Otherwise skip that day's

-dose but be sure to take the next day's dose when it is due.
+dose and take the next day's dose when it is due.

-Do not take a double dose to make up for the dose that you missed.
+Do not take a double dose to make up for missed doses.
+This may increase the chance

 If you have trouble remembering to take your tablets, ask your pharmacist for some